GSA Renewal Overview

 An Option to Renew is the process that you undergo to extend a contract as you approach the 5-year contract end date.
 Approximately 7 months before the expiration of your contract, GSA will request that you submit:

 - related certifications in order to be considered for a renewal.

-While in most cases, the volume of information is not as extensive as when you initially applied, the requirements are significant and important.
+While in most cases, the volume of information needed is not as extensive as when you initially applied, the requirements are significant and important.
 And GSA has changed their process in recent years.
-GSA requests less information upfront when you express your interest in seeking a renewal in writing.
-Then GSA tends to ask for a lot more information during their review, especially if there have been issues.
+While GSA requests less information upfront when you seek your enewal, GSA tends to ask for a lot more information during their review, especially if there have been issues.

-Many businesses tend to underplay the significance of issues and they turn out to be far more significant.
-Make sure you adequately prepare for your renewal.
+Many businesses tend to underestimate the seriousness of issues, only to find out too late the issues are far more significant.
+Don't take this process lightly; make sure you adequately prepare for your renewal!

 GSA Contract Renewal Process

 The GSA Schedules Option to renew process requires various documents and justifications as to why GSA should renew your GSA contract, including:

 Different GSA Acquisiton centers and schedules may ask for more or fewer documents.

 When Should I Start the GSA Renewal Process?